 Our aquatic staff of American Red Cross certified lifeguards strives to maintain the highest standards possible.
 The goal is to provide patrons with a safe, clean atmosphere in which families can enjoy aquatic fitness and recreation.
 The purpose of the aquatic staff is not to supervise your child, but to ensure the safety of all facility patrons by preventing and responding to emergencies.
 Therefore, parents are expected to closely supervise their children and assist in enforcing the policies for the safety and enjoyment of all patrons.

 • Ages 11-18: Are subject to the deep end swim test at the lifeguard’s discretion.
-An adult does not have to remain in the pool area.
+However, the parent or guardian does not have to remain in the pool area.

-In the interest of public health and safety, and in compliance with all local and state laws, patrons need to wear appropriate, clean swimwear and shower prior to entering the pools.
-Guardians must also be in proper swimsuit attire, so if necessary, they can enter the pool to assist the patrons for whom they are responsible.
+In the interest of public health and safety, and in compliance with all local and state laws, patrons need to wear appropriate, clean swimwear and shower prior to entering the pool at the Kenosha YMCA Kueny Aquatic Center.
+Guardians must also be in proper swimsuit attire, so that if necessary, they can enter the pool to assist the patrons for whom they are responsible.

-Flotation devices and pool toys are welcome at our aquatic facility under the following guidelines
+At this time, flotation devices and pool toys are welcome at our aquatic facility under the following guidelines:

 • Children under the age of 10 may only use flotation devices with an adult or guardian in the water, supervising the child.

-• Any flotation device or pool toy must be clean and free of any debris (i.e. sand and beach water residue).
+• Any flotation device or pool toy must be clean and free of any debris (i.e. sand, beach water residue)

 • Flotation devices and/or pool toys will be allowed at the lifeguard’s discretion.